DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 Billing adjustments are run whenever a client has billing that is required to be reversed and possibly re-billed.
 Examples of this are when a client:

--   has been billed in advance and then the rate has been changed.
+-   has been billed in advance, and then the rate has been changed.
 -   has been billed in advance and then departs.
--   has been billed in advance and after payment of the accommodation payment lumpsum, requests for fees to be drawn down instead.
+-   has been billed in advance, and after payment of the accommodation payment lump sum, requests for fees to be drawn down instead.

 Navigate to: **Care services  Billing  Journals  Billing Journals Lines**